orangelabweb/imagemagick-engine/readme.txt

 ImageMagick can result in huge improvements in the quality of re-sized images.

 Take a look at the supplied screenshot, or try it yourself.
-More examples will be available on the plugin website (http://wp.orangelab.se/imagemagick-engine/).

 Note that the new images tend to be slightly larger than those of the standard GD library, especially if you specify a very high image quality (95+).